 There are a variety of performance opportunities across the course so you can put technique into practise.
 These include devising, working in the community and public performances of existing and new musical work, all produced to the highest technical standard in the School's theatres and external venues.
-Recent productions include: Rent, Jesus Christ Superstar, Into the Woods, Cases, The Last Five years,
+Recent productions include: A Chorus Line, Les Misérables, Pippin, Rent, Jesus Christ Superstar, Into the Woods, Spring Awakening, Spamalot and Sweeney Todd.